aryan-t22/FunctionApp/README.md

 - As a user, I want to be able to add a **function** (X) to my analysis **worklist** (Y).
 - As a user, I want to be able to view and modify functions already in my worklist.
-- As a user, I want to be able to choose a function in my worklist, and compute the first n terms of its Fourier Series
-- on an interval, ideally of my choosing.
+- As a user, I want to be able to choose a function in my worklist, and compute the first n terms of its Fourier Series on an interval, ideally of my choosing.
-- As a user, I want to compare one function to another, and see how well it approximates the other within some precision .
+- As a user, I want to compare one function to another, and see how well it approximates the other within some precision.
 Since the first n terms of a Fourier Series are also a function, this can be used to determine how accurate the series is at approximating the function.

 ## *Acknowledgements of code used in the course:*
 The Phase 1 Console UI was heavily inspired by the provided CPSC 210 teller app, with its functionalities extended